gathuku/blog/content/posts/testing-external-api-with-vcr.md

 Testing external APIs can be a time-consuming task, [VCR](https://github.com/vcr/vcr) is a ruby gem that allows you to record test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.

 ### How VCR works?
 When we make the first API call the request goes through full request and response cycle.
-When the response is returned.
 VCR records the API request and response, which it saves as a `cassette`.
 In other words, VCR stubs it for future use.
 When the test is run again, no API call is made.
 Instead, VCR stubs the response.
 The test will run much faster as a result.

 ### Installation
 VCR works together with [webmock](https://github.com/bblimke/webmock) a library for stubbing and setting expectations of HTTP requests.
 Add the latest version of VCR and Webmock in your `Gemfile`.
-Run `bundle install` to update.
+Run `bundle install` to update dependencies.

 ```ruby
 gem 'vcr', '~> 5.0'
 gem 'webmock', '~> 3.7', '>= 3.7.6'
 ```
 > Its good to add them in test group gems

-> Add them as development dependencies in you are developing a gem.
+> Add them as development dependencies if you are developing a gem.

 ### Configuration
 VCR implements a [configure](https://relishapp.com/vcr/vcr/v/1-6-0/docs/configuration/) block for different configuration.
-Add the below block in your `test_helper.rb`
+Add the below block in your `test_helper.rb` file.

 ```ruby
 VCR.configure do |config|